linz/basemaps/docs/user-guide/working-with-vector-tiles/schema/pois.md

 # pois

-This layer contains features with `Point` geometries.
+This layer contains point of interest features with `Point` geometries.

 !!!
 Default

     This is a default [Shortbread](https://shortbread-tiles.org/schema/1.0/#layer-pois) layer.

 ## all

 #### Filter

 `["all"]`

 #### Attributes

 <table>
   <thead>